-In established perennial beds that performed well the prior year, working in some additional compost around your plants to fertilize them is the best thing you can do (beyond the tasks already discussed).
-Also remove weed plants as you encounter them (plus old, dead growth you didn't remove in the fall) -- no sense in letting them get ahead of you.
+In established perennial beds that performed well the prior year, working in some additional compost around your plants to fertilize them and make the soil more friable is the best thing you can do (beyond the tasks already discussed).
+Also remove weed plants as you encounter them (plus old, dead growth you didn't remove in the fall): There's no sense in letting them get ahead of you.

 While on the subject of compost, note that it's not just for planting beds.
-Most all of your plants (including the grass in your lawn and your trees and shrubs) will enjoy a feeding of compost in the spring (later in the year, too, for that matter).
+Most all of your plants (including the grass in your lawn and your trees and shrubs) will enjoy a feeding of compost in the spring.
 The great thing about using compost as a fertilizer is that you never have to worry about burning plants with it.
 Compost is nature's slow-release fertilizer.